ambrisolla/github-exporter/README.md

 # github-export
-A Python script that imports Github API data and generates metrics to be exported to Prometheus.
+A Python script to import Github API data and generate metrics to be exported to Prometheus.

 # Purpose
 The main purpose of this project is centralize informations about Github  repositories and observe these informations to determine if the repository and the repository workflows are running as a expected.